Greece Moments Greece Moments

 Special architecture also on Symi

-Symi is accessible by ferry from Rhodes Town can be reached in about 1.5 hours.
-Halki, on the other hand, can be reached from Rhodes Town (from 1.5 hours driving time) as well as from Kamiros Skala in the west of Rhodes in about 55 minutes.
+Symi can be reached by ferry from Rhodes Town in about 1.5 hours.
+Halki, on the other hand, can be reached from Rhodes Town (about 1.5 hours travel time) as well as from Kamiros Skala in the west of Rhodes in about 55 minutes.

-If necessary, you can also buy a guided day trip to the island of Symi.
+If you prefer, you can also book a guided day trip to the island of Symi.

 ➲ To the guided tour to Symi*